meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 ## Resources used:

-Credit and Thanks to List of models and libraries used in the showcase:
+Credit and Thanks to List of models and resources used in the showcase:

 Firstly, thanks to the author here for providing this dataset on which we base our excercise []()